mismail1512/ARP/README.md

 ### Obstacle Generator Process (O)

-Purpose:
+**Purpose:**
 The Obstacle Generator randomly generates and removes obstacles within the simulation environment.
 It ensures that obstacles do not overlap with the drone or targets.

-Key Responsibilities:
+**Key Responsibilities:**
-Generates obstacles:
+-Generates obstacles:

-Randomly places obstacles within the simulation borders.
+-Randomly places obstacles within the simulation borders.

-Ensures obstacles do not overlap with the drone or targets.
+-Ensures obstacles do not overlap with the drone or targets.

-Updates obstacle positions:
+-Updates obstacle positions:

-Periodically updates obstacle positions and sends them to the Blackboard Server.
+-Periodically updates obstacle positions and sends them to the Blackboard Server.

-Removes obstacles:
+-Removes obstacles:

-Randomly removes obstacles after a certain period or when the drone interacts with them.
+- Randomly removes obstacles after a certain period or when the drone interacts with them.

-Interactions:
+**Interactions:**

 - Blackboard Server: Receives the current state and sends updated obstacle positions.

 ### 5. Target Generator (T)
-Purpose:
+**Purpose:**
 The Target Generator randomly generates targets for the drone to reach.
 It ensures that targets are placed in valid locations and removes them once the drone reaches them.

-Key Responsibilities:
+**Key Responsibilities:**
-Generates targets:
+-Generates targets:

-Randomly places targets within the simulation borders.
+- Randomly places targets within the simulation borders.

-Ensures targets do not overlap with the drone or obstacles.
+- Ensures targets do not overlap with the drone or obstacles.

-Removes targets:
+- Removes targets:

-Removes a target once the drone reaches it.
+- Removes a target once the drone reaches it.

-Updates target positions:
+- Updates target positions:

-Periodically generates new targets and sends their positions to the Blackboard Server.
+- Periodically generates new targets and sends their positions to the Blackboard Server.

-Interactions:
+**Interactions:**

 - Blackboard Server: Receives the current state and sends updated target positions.